Zalando shopping for further buys, eyes tech firms

 “We always said that we are primarily looking for tech companies and for companies with specific capabilities that fit well into our strategy,” he added.

-Zalando announced earlier that it had bought e-commerce software provider Tradebyte to help digitize stock in retailers’ warehouses.
+Zalando announced earlier that it had bought e-commerce software provider Tradebyte to help digitise stock in retailers’ warehouses.
 Ritter declined to disclose the purchase price.
+(Reporting by Caroline Copley; Editing by Maria Sheahan)